Club Soda vs. Tonic Water: Who Wins In The Battle Of The Mixers?

 Case in Point: The Vodka Dilemma

-Club Soda: Mix 50 ml of vodka with club soda, and you have a delightful, clean cocktail that’s all about the vodka’s nuances.
+Club Soda: Mix 30 ml of vodka with club soda, and you have a clean cocktail that’s all about the vodka’s nuances.
 Add a squeeze of lime for a Vodka Rickey twist.

 Rum’s New Best Friend

 Club Soda: Rum and club soda with a dash of bitters and a lime wedge?
-You’ve got yourself a Rum Collins—refreshing with a hint of citrus.
+You’ve got yourself a Rum Collins— with a hint of citrus.

-Tonic Water: For a twist, mix rum with tonic and a splash of grapefruit juice.
-The bitterness of the tonic enhances the rum’s sweetness, and the grapefruit adds a zesty kick.
+Tonic Water: For a twist, mix rum with tonic and grapefruit juice.
+The bitterness of the tonic enhances the rum’s sweetness, and the grapefruit adds a zest.

 Pro Tips

-Know Your Booze: White spirits (think vodka, gin) work well with both mixers.
-Dark spirits (rum, whisky) often pair better with club soda unless you’re feeling adventurous.
+Know Your Alcohol: White spirits (think vodka, gin) work well with both mixers.
+Dark spirits (rum, whisky) often pair better with club soda.

 Garnish Wisely: A twist of citrus or a handful of herbs can elevate your drink from good to great.
 Don’t skimp on the garnishes—they’re not just for looks.